-In order to log in again, simply follow the link above or click on “Application” in the navigation bar, then enter your username and password and click “Sign-in.”
-Do not forget to save work in progress when working on your application.
+In order to log in again, simply follow the link above or click on “Application” in the navigation bar, then enter your username and password and click “Sign in.”
+Do not forget to save your progress while working on your application.

 Enter your personal information as specified in the online application for the teaching assistant program in Austria, paying particular attention to the mandatory fields.
 Please note that this information is for internal use only; Fulbright Austria will not sell or share this information with outside parties.
 More information on how we handle your personal data can be found here.

 Amongst other things, you will need to inform Fulbright Austria of your citizenship(s).
 Only US citizens are eligible to apply for the US English segment of the teaching assistant program in Austria.
 British citizens without dual US citizenship should contact the British Council.

-You should first fill in the name of the institution in which you are currently enrolled or the last institution you attended.
-You must also enter your major(s) and any minor(s) as well as the type of degree they have received or will receive, including the [expected] date of graduation.
+First, enter the name of the institution in which you are currently enrolled or that you last attended.
+Also enter your major(s) and minor(s) as well as the type of degree you received or will receive, including the (expected) date of graduation.

-You can list more than one college or university, but be sure to list the institution from which you receive your degree first.
+You can list more than one college or university, but the institution that conferred or will confer your degree should be listed first.
 Please refrain from listing summer programs or study abroad programs.
-Only list institutions from which you received a degree or where you are currently enrolled, or from which you transferred before continuing your studies at another institution.
+Only list institutions from which you received a degree, at which you are currently enrolled, or from which you transferred before continuing your studies at another institution.

-If you are a transfer student and therefore have multiple transcripts, upload all transcripts in one PDF in the upload section and list both [all] institutions in the university education section of the application form.
-If you are currently a graduate student, please upload the final transcript of your undergraduate degree as well as a copy of your current transcript in one PDF and list both institutions individually in this section.
+If you are a transfer student with multiple transcripts, please upload all transcripts in one PDF and list all relevant institutions in the “University Education” section of the application.
+If you are a graduate student, please upload both the final transcript for your undergraduate degree and a copy of your current transcript as a single PDF and list both institutions separately in the “University Education” section.

 Signed application form

-For more information on the specific uploads, please consult the section that discusses the Uploads in more detail.
+For more information about the specific downloads, please consult the Document Upload section of this website.

-You are encouraged to choose references who can best address the qualifications and skill sets required for successful participation in the USTA program.
-Please contact potential references in advance to ask them if they will provide letters of recommendation and to give them ample time to complete your letters.
+You are encouraged to choose references who can best address the qualifications and skill sets required for teaching assistant jobs in Austria.
+Please contact potential references far enough in advance to confirm that they are willing to write your letters of recommendation and to give them ample time to complete your letters.